RayKitajima/StarlightCatalogService/README.md

 This repository provides a **catalog service** for \[Radio Starlight], a generative radio station application.
 It is a self-contained toolset enabling you to organize various entities (such as **SoundSets**, **Programs**, **Persons**, etc.) into a browsable "catalog," which Radio Starlight can access and import.

 By following these instructions, you can:

-1. Maintain a local "Repository" of JSON entities, images, and other media files.
+1. Maintain a local "Repository" of entity packages (usually `.zip` archives) along with images and other media files.
 2. Automatically generate a **static site** (`docs/`) that indexes these entities, using **`generate-index.js`**.
 3. Host that generated site locally (or on any static hosting platform).
 4. Optionally run a minimal **admin interface** (`metadata-admin-server.js`) to edit repository-level metadata.